Mini Rex

 sensitive, digestive systems that require the long strands of grass hays to function properly.

 - Show Rabbits take a bit more input to keep them in exhibition shape and often have fewer treats being given out on a regular basis.
 For 4-class animals, a 16% protein pellet works well.
-For most 6-class and Angora rabbits, a 18% protein pellet works well.
+For most 6-class and Angora/production rabbits, a 18% protein pellet works well.
+Look for high fiber in the pellet.

 - Breeding Does/Growing Kits require higher levels of calcium to maintain a steady milk supply and healthy bone growth.
 Generally an 18% protein feed with supplemented Alfalfa Hay until the kits are weaned is suggested.